Xilinx/PYNQ/docs/source/index.rst

-The main goal of **PYNQ**, **Py**\ thon Productivity for Zy\ **nq**, is to make it easier for designers of embedded systems to exploit the unique benefits of APSoCs in their applications.
-Specifically, PYNQ enables architects, engineers and programmers who design embedded systems to use Zynq APSoCs, without having to use ASIC-style design tools to design programmable logic circuits.
+The main goal of **PYNQ**, **Py**\ thon Productivity for Zy\ **nq**, is to make it easier for designers of embedded systems to exploit the unique benefits of Xilinx devices in their applications.
+Specifically, PYNQ enables architects, engineers and programmers who design embedded systems to use Zynq devices, without having to use ASIC-style design tools to design programmable logic circuits.

 PYNQ achieves this goal in three ways: